Part 2 of a 2 part series on Cancellation Management.

 Click here to read part 1.

-Last week we explored various methods our clients and prospective clients use to manage cancellations in healthcare.
+Last week we explored various methods our clients and prospective clients use for cancellation management in healthcare.
 Appointment cancellations, however, are not unique to our field.
 Here are a few trends in other industries.
 Would these work at your practice?

 Salons ask their loyal customers to follow them on social media and then post any new appointment availability.
 It’s a pretty slick and technology-savy way to reach your clients: